anukritigupta24/laravel_project-mega_wallet/README.md

-# Mega Wallet - Laravel and Vue Wallet App
+# Mega Wallet - Laravel and Vue.js Wallet App
 A single page application made in Laravel and Vue.js

 This project has been developed by Anukriti Gupta and Pawan Kumar.